openforis/sepal-doc/docs/source/setup/register.rst

     :title: sign up form

 Click the :btn:`sign-up` button.
-If all the fields were successfully validated, a popup message will be displayed at the top right corner saying that a confirmation email has been sent to your email.
+If all the fields were successfully validated, a pop-up message will be displayed at the top right corner saying that a confirmation email has been sent to your email.

 .. thumbnail:: ../_images/setup/register/sepal_sent_message.png
     :width: 40%